Who Wants a Subluxation-Free World?

 Some might perceive this as intellectual hair splitting and an extravagant luxury for pipe-smoking philosophers.
 Hardly.
 When this critical distinction is ignored, it produces several unhelpful practice pathologies:

-When you abandon the notion that subluxations are “bad” and are merely the body’s best short-term strategy to accommodate physical, chemical and emotional stress, and you communicate this distinction to patients in a meaningful way, the burden of being responsible for things outside your control is lifted and practice becomes more joyful and soul satisfying.
+When you abandon the notion that subluxations are “bad” and merely the body’s best short-term strategy to accommodate physical, chemical and emotional stress, and you communicate this distinction to patients in a meaningful way, the burden of being responsible for things outside your control is lifted and practice becomes more joyful and soul satisfying.

 (Originally published May 20, 2011)